Search

 But someone is following Russell.
 Is it because of his research into American firms that collaborated with Nazi Germany?
 Or his earlier espionage work?
 Or something else?
 The answer takes John and Effi back to Berlin, now a city divided, where the fight for Stalin’s succession is on.

-The latest chapter in the John Russell series, David Downing’s Union Station is a superbly evocative Cold war thriller.
+The latest chapter in the John Russell series, David Downing’s Union Station is a superbly evocative Cold War thriller.

 Old Street Publishing Union Station paperback